0.00 16 Sep 2021

-A major attraction here is Mahakaleshwar jyotirlinga.
-It is one of the 12 jyotirlingams, where Bhasma Aarti a daily ritual that you must attend.
+Known as the temple city for its numerous temples from different eras, and the major attraction is Mahakaleshwar Jyotirlinga.
+It is one of the 12 jyotirlingas, where Bhasma Aarti is a daily ritual that you must attend.
 In order to attend the aarti, make sure to follow the dress code if you wish to go inside the sanctum and participate in Abhishek.

 The Simhastha Kumbh is a celebration like no other in India.
 It is celebrated when Jupiter